infratographer/permissions-api/docs/rbac.md

 - the RoleBindingResource would be "role_binding",
 - the RoleRelationshipSubject would be `[user, client]`.
 - the RoleBindingSubjects would be `[{name: user}, {name: group, subjectrelation: member}]`.
-- the RolebindingPermissionsPrefix would be "rolebinding"
-- the GrantRelationship would be "grant"

 ### Roles